 A hearing aid will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
+Use of a hearing aid is only part of hearing habilitation and may need to be supplemented by auditory training and instruction in lip reading.
 In most cases infrequent use of a hearing aid does not permit a user to attain full benefit from it.